vtluug/docker-manifests/gitolite/README.md

 # gitolite

-Once configured, repos are found at `ssh://git@sczi.vtluug.org:8000/$repo`

 Base image: https://hub.docker.com/r/jgiannuzzi/gitolite/

+Once configured, repos are found at `ssh://git@sczi.vtluug.org:8000/$repo`.

 ## Configuration

-Create the folders `/nfs/cistern/docker/data/gitolite/{keys,git}` for persistent data
+Create the folders `/nfs/cistern/docker/data/gitolite/{keys,git}` for persistent data.

 Create an '.env' file with the following variables defined:
 * `SSH_KEY`: ssh key to be used as an admin key